CyrusCKF/translator/README.md

 ## 🏬 Installation

-1. Download the [latest release](https://github.com/CyrusCKF/translator/releases) and extract the files
+1. Download the [latest release](https://github.com/CyrusCKF/translator/releases) and install
 2. Ensure that [Ollama](https://ollama.com/) is running
 3. Run the `.exe` file